usaidpeerzada/auth-ez/README.md

 1) Import express app context and User model from your local express app into the test files.
 2) Run `npm run test` to test.

-# Contact
-This is the initial phase of auth-ez package, if you find any bugs or have any suggestions please feel free to contact me on my: [email](mailto:usaid@usaid.dev) or create an issue on GitHub repository [auth-ez](https://www.github.com/usaidpeerzada/auth-ez).

 ## Conclusion